-\emph{Algorithmic Results.} In some applications, the rectangular layout is not specified, and we are only given the dual graph of a layout (i.e., a proper graph).
-This raises the following problem: Given a proper graph $G$ with $n$ vertices, find a strongly (resp., weakly) ARU layout $\mathcal{L}$ such that $G\simeq G(\mathcal{L})$ or report that none exists.
-Using structural properties of one-sided sliceable layouts that we develop here, we present an algorithm for recognizing the duals of strongly ARU layouts.
+\paragraph{Algorithmic Results.} In some applications, the rectangular layout is not specified, and we are only given the dual graph of a layout (i.e., a proper graph).
+This raises the following problem: Given a (proper) graph $G$, find a strongly (resp., weakly) ARU layout $\mathcal{L}$ such that $G$ is isomorphic to the dual graph of $\LL$ (i.e., $G\simeq G(\mathcal{L})$) or report that no such layout exists.
+Using structural properties of one-sided sliceable layouts that we develop here, we present an algorithm for recognizing the dual graphs of strongly ARU layouts.

 \begin{restatable}{theorem}{algotheorem} We can decide in $O(n^2)$ time whether a given graph $G$ with $n$ vertices is the dual of a one-sided sliceable layout. \end{restatable}